MeloScav/RolePlay/README.md

 ## Author
 Méloé Scavezzoni

+## Presentation
+Here is a little game made with node.js.
+It's a crazy game taking place in a establishment and making some reference to the code.

 ## Use
-To see my game, you must open your terminal and write " @meloscav/roleplay " in your terminal.
+To see my game, you just have to open your terminal and write " @meloscav/roleplay ".